Festoons: What Are They & How Are They Treated?

 The treatment can be repeated if it doesn’t completely resolve the festoon and can be done in conjunction with surgeries as well.

-What are my surgical treatment options?
+What are my surgical treatment options for festoons?

 Here at W Cosmetic Surgery we offer Festoon Surgery; the most common and used technique in our practice involves the use of dual erbium laser resurface.
 These procedures are performed in the OR with sedation or general anesthesia based on preference.
 The procedure effectively eliminates the festoon.
 Patients can go back to work or their families with makeup on about 10 days after the procedure.
 Rarely a second laser may be necessary in the case of severe festoons.